SarkWrk/mgchallenge/README.md

 # How do I use it?

 ## Setup
 The program is coded in Python.
-So, if not already installed, download the newest version of Python from the Microsoft Store or [the Python Software Foundation's official site](https://www.python.org/downloads/).
+So, if not already installed, download the newest version of Python from the Microsoft Store or from [the Python Software Foundation's official site](https://www.python.org/downloads/).
 After installing Python, download the code, or create your own Python file with the code.

 ## Running the code